On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Introduction

 The literature on temporal graphs is sensitive to definitional details, whose mention is unavoidable.
-Some works consider temporal paths whose time labels are not just required to be nondecreasing, but strictly increasing, giving rise to so-called \emph{strict} temporal paths, connectivity, reachability, and components.
-Another common distinction is that of simple versus nonsimple temporal graphs, where \emph{simple} refers to the fact that every edge is assigned a single time label.
+Some works consider temporal paths whose time labels are not only required to be nondecreasing, but strictly increasing, giving rise to so-called \emph{strict} temporal paths, connectivity, reachability, and components.
+Another common distinction is that of simple versus nonsimple temporal graphs, where \emph{simple} refers to the fact that every edge has a single time label.
 Both distinctions matter, as some of the resulting combinations are incomparable in terms of expressivity (see e.g.~\cite{CCS24} and~\cite{doering2026}).
-For example, it is folklore that the open and closed versions of the component problem are already \textsf{NP}-hard in the simple and strict setting, in fact even for lifetime $L=1$: for any graph $G$, the strict temporal components of the graph $\G=(G,\lambda)$ where $\lambda$ assigns label $1$ to every edge coincide with the cliques of $G$.
-In contrast, the component problem is trivial to solve when $L=1$ in the nonstrict setting, where temporal components coincide with static components.
-The above-mentioned reduction from~\cite{BF03} is more subtle and implies that both component problems are \textsf{NP}-hard also in the nonstrict setting, however considering temporal graphs of lifetime at least $L=4$ and where the edges may have several labels (later strengthened to $L=2$ by Balev, Sanlaville, and Schoeters~\cite{BSS24}).
+For example, it can be observed that the open and closed versions of the component problem are already \textsf{NP}-hard in the simple and strict setting, in fact even for lifetime $L=1$: for any graph $G$, the strict temporal components of the graph $\G=(G,\lambda)$ where $\lambda$ assigns label $1$ to every edge coincide with the cliques of $G$.
+In contrast, the component problem is trivial to solve when $L=1$ in the non-strict setting, where temporal components coincide with static components.
+The above-mentioned reduction from~\cite{BF03} is more subtle and implies that both component problems are \textsf{NP}-hard also in the non-strict setting (see also Balev, Sanlaville, and Schoeters~\cite{BSS24}).